ronituohino/doodle-design/README.md

 ## Development

-Setting up the development environment is very simple:
+Setting up the development environment

 - Make sure your .env file has at least the JWT_SECRET field
 - Make sure you have node.js installed